tomnomnom/gahttp/README.md

 # gahttp

-Async/concurrent HTTP requests for Go.
+Async/concurrent HTTP requests for Go with rate-limiting.

-An attempt to handle some of the boilerplate of doing concurrent HTTP requests in Go.

 Work in progress.